 - a) Precision is achieved by calibrating and adjusting timeOfDay clocks. - 1) Offsets.
 Offset value adjustments eliminate immediate clock-value errors. - 2) Rates.
-Rate value adjustments reduce long-term clock-drift errors. - b) Simplicity is achieved by the following: - Symmetric.
-Clock-master/clock-slave computations are similar (only slave results are saved).
-1) - 2) Periodic.
+Rate value adjustments reduce long-term clock-drift errors. - b) Simplicity is achieved by the following: - 1) Symmetric.
+Clock-master/clock-slave computations are similar (only slave results are saved). - 2) Periodic.
 Messages are sent periodically, rather than in timely response to other requests. - 3) Frequent.
-Frequent (typically 1 kHz) interchanges reduces needs for precise clocks. - Balanced functionality. c) - 1) Low-rate.
+Frequent (typically 1 kHz) interchanges reduces needs for precise clocks. - c) Balanced functionality. - 1) Low-rate.
 Complex computations are infrequent and can be readily implemented in firmware. - 2) High-rate.
 Frequent computations are simple and can be readily implemented in hardware.

-7.2 Time-synchronization operation
+7.1.3 Clock-synchronization updates